 He's also the person who said "This might change the world" to me back in January 2017, just when I needed to hear those words as I was diving into full investment in this work.

 K-12 education and International Development, Longmont, CO

 Dawn's work and impact in her Aurora, CO school, and humility about it, are simply inspiring.
 Dawn and I are on the phone all the time.
 She's always calling me just before, or just after, she's done something new with the Compass—with all combinations of students, staff, parents, specialists, and administrators.
 She's always pushing me for new tools (e.g. the Compass with large visual icons for her highly international parent population), and always eager to give her observations.

-Caroline is in her second year of using the Compass almost daily in her high school computer classes at Prospect Hill Academy charter school.
-As they learn to design aps, Caroline's students use Compasses to draw on inspiration from other apps; design their app and their daily tasks on it; capture observations and feedback as they test their app with users; do their final class reflections.
+Caroline has used the Compass almost daily in her high school computer classes at Prospect Hill Academy charter school—more about it here.
+As they learned to design apps, Caroline's students used Compasses to draw on inspiration from other apps; design their app and their daily tasks on it; capture observations and feedback as they test their app with users; do their final class reflections.